Issuance with OpenID4VCI

 To keep the diagram focused on the OpenID4VCI / RDO Max delegation, the wallet-side DPoP layer and the Wallet Instance Attestation (WIA, client_assertion) are omitted below — both sit strictly between the wallet and the PID Issuer and do not affect the delegation to RDO Max.

-PKCE tracer values: wallet uses (v1, c1), the PID Issuer uses (v2, c2) on the upstream server.
+PKCE tracer values: the wallet uses (v1, c1) toward the PID Issuer; the PID Issuer uses (v2, c2) toward RDO Max.
+Each verifier is checked only by the party that issued the challenge.

 sequenceDiagram